annefou/DSD_EOSC/_sources/registration.md

+# Getting started with EOSC

-# Registration & Access to EOSC
+## Registration & Access to EOSC

 To access most EOSC services, we recommend using EGI Check-in so we first need to register to EGI Check-in: